rwilcox/vagrant_base/README.markdown

 This Vagrant file and setup assumes a number of things:

   1. You want a 64bit VM
-  2. You want to use Puppet
+  2. You want to use Puppet (4.3)
+  3. You want to keep all your Puppet stuff in one folder

 What this base box pulls in
 ==========================================================